vheffron/victoria-heffron.github.io/projects/matchy/README.md

  5. [x] Using either notation, give `animal` a **property** called `noises` with a value of empty array.
  6. [x] Print your `animal` Object to the console by adding, `console.log(animal);`,
  7. [x] Save your work (command-s || ctrl-s), switch back to the browser tab with your website running, and refresh your page to see what `animal` looks like.
- 8. [x} It should be something like:
+ 8. [x] It should be something like:
 ~~~JS
 { species: 'duck', name: 'Jennifer', noises: [x] }
 ~~~